-Chapter 35.
+Chapter 34.
 The REST Myth

 Before we proceed to discuss HTTP API design patterns, we feel obliged to clarify one more important terminological issue.
-Often, an API matching the description we gave in the "On the HTTP API Concept and Terminology" chapter is called a "REST API" or a "RESTful API."
+Often, an API matching the description we gave in the previous chapter is called a "REST API" or a "RESTful API."
 In this Section, we don't use any of these terms as it makes no practical sense.